Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Related Work

 The contribution of this paper is focused on extending the monitoring of timed properties with assumptions, framing the problem as defined in~\cite{Tian:2019a,Tian:2019b,CimattiTT21,CimattiTT22} for the discrete-time setting.
 Assumptions were first used in \cite{Leucker:2012gl} for extending the monitoring of LTL with predictive capabilities.
 In \cite{Zhang:2018vv}, the assumption for predictive RV is computed applying static analysis to the monitored program.
 Pinisetty et al. further extend the predictive RV idea to support RV of timed properties~\cite{Pinisetty:2017jx}, where the \emph{a priori knowledge} is also expressed as a timed property.
 As in~\cite{CimattiTT22}, we adopt a four-valued semantics for timed properties and we support partial observability.
 Besides the complexity of moving from discrete to dense time semantics, the ABRV framework is extended with a rich notion of observations that take into account uncertainty on the time.

 The research of partial observability in Discrete-Event Systems is usually connected with diagnosability \cite{sampath1995diagnosability} and predictability \cite{Genc:2009gk,Genc:2006jd}.
 These notions have been extended to timed systems (see, e.g., \cite{CassezG13,CassezT13}).
 Moreover, they are related to monitorability, an important topic in RV and other related fields~\cite{Aceto:2019,SistlaZF11,Peled:2019iz}, which has been studied taking into account assumptions in~\cite{Henzinger:2020ds}.
+Recently, the monitorability problem for real-time properties has been studied~\cite{concur25,monitorability}.